Sai-Moen/TMInterface-AS-SaiMoen/site/blog/bf_intuition/bf_intuition.md

 ### Read The Docs

-Hopefully, whoever wrote the bruteforce mode or plugin has documented its settings.
+Hopefully, whoever wrote the bruteforce mode or plugin has documented its settings in some way.
 If you want to get a deeper understanding of what they do, and what values you should consider setting, then make sure to read it.